apptainer/singularity-userdocs/build_env.rst

 .. code-block:: none

-    $HOME/.singularity/cache/blob
+    $HOME/.apptainer/cache/blob
-    $HOME/.singularity/cache/library
+    $HOME/.apptainer/cache/library
-    $HOME/.singularity/cache/net
+    $HOME/.apptainer/cache/net
-    $HOME/.singularity/cache/oci-tmp
+    $HOME/.apptainer/cache/oci-tmp
-    $HOME/.singularity/cache/shub
+    $HOME/.apptainer/cache/shub

-You can safely delete these directories, or content within them.
-Singularity will re-create any directories and data that are needed in future runs.
+You can safely delete these directories, or content within them. apptainer will re-create any directories and data that are needed in future runs.

 You should not add any additional files, or modify files in the cache, as this may cause checksum / integrity errors when you run or build containers.
-If you experience problems use ``singularity cache clean`` to reset the cache to a clean, empty state.
+If you experience problems use ``apptainer cache clean`` to reset the cache to a clean, empty state.